 Photograph with an aerial view looking north along Van Brunt Boulevard.
 Northeast High School and Budd Park is pictured.

-Circa 1930 photograph with an aerial view looking east towards the the Kansas City, Kansas Municipal Plant.
+Circa 1930 photograph with an aerial view, looking east, across the Armourdale district and towards the Kansas River.